EliasPotagas/ShopNest/README.md

 ## Sales
 ![Image Alt](https://github.com/EliasPotagas/ShopNest/blob/ecb02a17ce3206e107610003f7fef65da51e91e8/test3.png)

-  - Apple products led in sales, generating $14M in revenue, accounting for 48% of total orders, with an AOV of $271, making it the dominant sales contributor across all four regions.
+  - Sales Leader: Apple products led in sales, generating $14M in revenue, accounting for 48% of total orders, with an AOV of $271, making it the dominant sales contributor across all four regions.
-  - Apple AirPods were the best-performing product in terms of order count, with 48K orders (45% of total orders), generating $7.8M in sales (28% of total revenue) and an AOV of $160.
+  - Highest Order Volume: Apple AirPods were the best-performing product in terms of order count, with 48K orders (45% of total orders), generating $7.8M in sales (28% of total revenue) and an AOV of $160.
-  - Sony’s Gaming Monitor was the top-performing product by revenue, contributing 35% of total revenue, with an AOV of $420.
+  - Top Product: Sony’s Gaming Monitor was the top-performing product by revenue, contributing 35% of total revenue, with an AOV of $420.
-  - Despite Samsung products making up 30% of total orders, they only accounted for 3% of total sales, due to a low AOV of $28.
+  - Underperforming Brand: Despite Samsung products making up 30% of total orders, they only accounted for 3% of total sales, due to a low AOV of $28.
 ### Recommendations:
 - Samsung Products: While demand is high, introducing product bundles with higher AOV items could drive increased revenue and profitability by encouraging larger purchases.
 - Apple iPhone: With only 288 orders but a high AOV of $740, targeted Loyalty Program promotions with exclusive discounts for existing Apple consumers could boost sales, strengthen Loyalty Program engagement, and drive a notable increase in total revenue.